My Baby Registry Must Haves

 - Stretchy SOFT Swaddle Blankets: Update: Likes these a lot but velcro wins.

-- Aden + Anais Aden Swaddle Blankets: Update: Love having these around more for blankets, etc.
+- Aden + Anais Aden Swaddle Blankets: Update: Love having these around more for blankets, etc., but never really used for bed or naps.

 - Halo Bassinet Swivel Sleeper / Newborn Insert / Waterproof Bassinet Covers / Cambria Bassinet Sheets: For our room.
 We are going with this bassinet, but I still have my thoughts and questions whirling around regarding the Snoo.
 This has come highly recommended and great if you don’t need to move it (hearing it’s heavy).
 Stay tuned.
 Update: So far we LOVE this bassinet.